Peru-Riezu/The_Challenges_of_Theseus/README.md

 # The Challenges of Theseus

-A series of riddles that need be solved through terminal commands, designed to help people grok the command-line interface of GNU/Linux.
+A series of riddles that need be solved through terminal commands, designed to help people familiarize themselves with the command-line interface of GNU/Linux.

 ## Installation